BEW111/brian-website/_posts/reft-guide.md

 - We still only have 2 interventions per example (since `num_interventions=2`), but the positions are different for each intervention.
 - It looks like the first intervention has the first 3 positions, and the second intervention has the last 5 positions.
-- There are some extra positions in the prefix positions list (e.g. 20 for the first example), but these are after the sample ends, so I assume this is for padding reasons.
+- A small quirk of `pyreft`: there are some extra positions in the prefix positions list (e.g. 20 for the first example), but these are after the sample ends.
+I assume these are for padding/collation reasons.

 So if we set `share_weights=True`, we use the same intervention for all positions at the same layer.
 If we set `share_weights=False`, we use different intervention weights for the prefix and suffix.